 - What will you do when you retire?

-The “100 things I want to do in my lifetime” list is a very important list for teenagers.
-It is important especially because they find it hard to imagine themselves older, with kids or even retired and they need the good, happy and positive self-fulfilling prophecies to start them on the right track to a happy life.
+“100 things I want to do in my lifetime” is a very important list for teenagers and young adults.
+It is important especially because they find it hard to imagine themselves older, with kids, or even retired, and they need the good, happy and positive self-fulfilling prophecies to start them on the right track to a happy life.

 Join me next Friday for the list “100 things I am happy about”.